Natural Health & Wellness

 You started a clean-eating phase.
 Cut the sugar.
 Added bitter greens to lunch.
 Maybe even started milk thistle.
 And nothing’s moving.
 Brain fog persists.
 Hot flashes haven’t calmed.
 The 3pm crash that used to be a coffee problem now happens whether you drink coffee or not.
 You’re doing everything the “natural perimenopause” guides told you to do, and your body isn’t responding the way it would have ten years ago.

 Here is what almost no one tells you about perimenopausal liver function: between age 40 and 50, blood flow through the liver decreases by roughly 1 percent per year.
 Bile production drops about 20 percent over the same window as estrogen-bile signaling declines.
 Your liver still wants to detoxify.
-It just has less working capacity than it did at 35 — and the same protocols that worked for you at 35 do not produce the same response now.
+It just has less working capacity than it did at 35.
+And the same protocols that worked for you at 35 do not produce the same response now.

 The fix isn’t more milk thistle.
 It’s a specific 4-step bile-flow restoration that matches what your perimenopausal liver actually needs.